HolyBimBam/CloudReverb/README.md

 I was studying the algorithm and tried to get it to work on my different Apple machines when I stumbled upon [xunil-cloud's changes](https://github.com/xunil-cloud/CloudReverb) to use it with the JUCE Framework.

-Since it was only a bare implementation without a Graphical User Interface I tried my best in recreating Valdemars Windows Version.
+Since it was only a bare implementation without a Graphical User Interface I tried my best in recreating Valdemars Windows Version with JUCE.